Improved Analysis of Score-based Generative Modeling: User-Friendly Bounds under Minimal Smoothness Assumptions: Introduction

-\paragraph*{Related Works.} We highlight two recent papers \cite{SamplingEasy,convergencescore2}.
-Both papers provide convergence guarantee with polynomial complexity without relying on any structural assumptions on the data distribution such as log-concavity or a functional inequality.
+We highlight two recent papers \cite{SamplingEasy,convergencescore2}.
+Both papers provide convergence guarantees with polynomial complexity without relying on any structural assumptions on the data distribution such as log-concavity or a functional inequality.
 In particular, the analysis of \cite{SamplingEasy} is based on the Girsanov change of measure framework and the authors consider the following two settings: 1) The score functions in the whole trajectory of the forward process satisfy the Lipschitz condition with a uniform Lipschitz constant.
 2) The data distribution has bounded support.
 Although the smoothness condition on the forward process seems mild, it may be hard to check whether the uniform bound for the Lipschitz constants scales polynomially w.r.t. the dimension $d$.
-In fact, it is a property of the whole process, which is related to the tail bounds of the data distribution.
-The work \cite{convergencescore2} alternatively uses differential inequality based on a framework of defining bad sets.
-It provides convergence results in Wasserstein and TV distance under weaker assumptions, relaxing the smoothness condition on the whole trajectory to the one on only the data distribution, and extending the results for distribution with bounded support to distributions with sufficient tail decay.
-However, in their framework they have to introduce the $L^\infty$-accurate score estimator and the technique of excluding bad sets, which result in a worse dependence on the problem parameters.
+In fact, this is a property of the whole process, related to tail bounds of the data distribution.
+The work \cite{convergencescore2} alternatively uses the idea of excluding bad sets in order to reduce to the setting of an $L^\infty$-accurate score estimator.
+This results in a worse dependence on the problem parameters; however, they do relax the smoothness condition on the whole trajectory to one on only the data distribution, and the bounded support assumption to sufficient tail decay.